bootdotdev/blog/content/tutorials/build-blog-aggregator.md

 - Add integration tests that use the API to create, read, update, and delete feeds and posts
 - Add bookmarking or "liking" to posts
 - Create a simple web UI that uses your backend API

+## Solution

+If you get lost at any point, I've uploaded my solution repo to [GitHub here](https://github.com/bootdotdev/blog-agg-solution-snapshot-v0).